 - Community Disability Alliance Hunter is a user-led disability support organisation run for a by people living with disability and their families.
 Membership is free.

-- PDCN (Physical Disability Council of NSW) runs Peer Support Networks around New South Wales for people living with disability, and people living with intellectual disability, mental health issues and vision impairment.
+- PDCN (Physical Disability Council of NSW) runs Peer Support Networks around New South Wales for people living with physical disability.
 Find out more.

 - IDRS (Intellectual Disability Rights Network) runs a number of Peer Support Networks in and around Sydney for people living with intellectual disability and mothers living with intellectual disability.
 Find out more.